hamdivazim/ProjectX/README.md

 # ProjectX Library
-Where all project ideas are stored for my upcoming app: ProjectX.
+Where all project ideas are stored for ProjectX.

-## What exactly is ProjectX?
+## What exactly is this for?
-ProjectX is my new app (coming soon) that has a huge library of many different program ideas, ranging from beginner-friendly games, to highly advanced AI projects.
-This library is stored here!
+I want to store the large library of app ideas, all as a single open-source JSON file on the web!

 ## Can I contribute?
 Yes!
 I appreciate any contributions you make to this project!
-Remember to read the [contributing guidelines](https://github.com/hamdivazim/ProjectX-Library/blob/main/CONTRIBUTING.md)!
+Remember to read the [contributing guidelines](https://github.com/hamdivazim/ProjectX/blob/main/CONTRIBUTING.md)!